polaris430/weatherapp/README.md

 How to work code using own API keys

-Kindly save API key in .env file and access in App.jsx file.
-Also save .env in gitignore file so it doesn't get uploaded on Github.
+.env file, created on source directory, is referenced in App.jsx using VITE_API_KEY.
+Its also added in gitignore file to not push to github.